bamlab/theodo_analysis/README.md

 include: package:bam_analysis/bam_analysis.yaml
 ```
 **Optional**: enable DCM.
 This packages also include a subset of [dcm](https://dcm.dev) rules.
 Since dcm needs an API key to start.
 You can skip this part.
-Also, we consider it as a great tool, and we recomande it's usage.
+Also, we consider it as a great tool, and we recommend it's usage.

 First instal dcm:
 ```bash